iTwin/itwinjs-core/docs/learning/frontend/Extensions.md

 ## What can extensions do?

 Extensions can be used for many different purposes, such as:
-- Add new a new tool or marker to an existing application to better support your custom workflows.
+- Add new a new tool or decorator to an existing application to better support your custom workflows.
 - Write event based processing, i.e., subscribe to an iModel Event, or Unified Selection Event, and process that change.

 ## How to get started